(800) 721-4900

 Investing in Promissory Notes

-Investing in Promissory Notes with a Self-Directed IRA
+Lending with Promissory Notes and Your Self-Directed IRA

-Promissory note investments hold particular allure to IRA investors, as they could yield predictable and often above-market returns.
+Promissory note investments hold particular allure to IRA investors, as they could yield relatively steady returns.
 Note that terms are outlined in advance and are available to investors before a transaction takes place.
-This is quite different than investing in a publicly traded asset where the profits are all speculative.
-When you include this type of investment in a Self-Directed IRA, a promissory note offers investors peace of mind, as they can account for the return on their investment and balance their portfolios accordingly.
+This is quite different than investing in a publicly traded asset where the profits tend to be speculative.
+When you include this type of investment in a Self-Directed IRA, a promissory note typically offers investors peace of mind, as they can account for the return on their investment and likely balance their portfolios accordingly.

 There are three ways to invest in a promissory note with your Self-Directed IRA: